LeliaPlusPlus/CJIT-ML4CJ/recitations/ensembles/README.md

 ![A figure demonstrating how bagging works.](https://github.com/LeliaPlusPlus/CJIT-ML4CJ/blob/main/recitations/ensembles/imgs/Ensemble-Bagging.png)

 ### XGBoost
 With boosting, we train multiple models sequentially.
-In each new sequence, we train a model to emphasize the training samples previously mis-modeled.
+In each new sequence, we train a model to emphasize the training samples that were previously mis-classified.
+To start, we equally weight all training samples and input them into a model.
+For those mis-classified samples, we upweight (i.e., increase their weight) them to encourage the model to focus on these samples and correctly classify them.
+The final model is a weighted sum of the learners.

+Boosting may be computationally intensive.
+We can use gradient descent to compute the gradient of the loss of our ensemble.
+Even further, XGBoost (eXtreme Gradient Boosting) further speeds up computation through various mechanisms [Wikipedia](https://en.wikipedia.org/wiki/XGBoost).

 ![A figure demonstrating how boosting works.](https://github.com/LeliaPlusPlus/CJIT-ML4CJ/blob/main/recitations/ensembles/imgs/Ensemble-Boosting.png)